jannejki/Salesman-Stock/README.md

 # Salesman Stock
- Object oriented programming in IoT Devices
+ Object oriented programming in IoT Devices project

 This was a project I made for object oriented programming in IoT Devices -course.
 Language that was used in this project is C++.